Jewish Language Consortium

 The Jewish Language Consortium is intended to maximize the efficiency and effectiveness of the work of several organizations, helping us all achieve our collective mission: to document, educate about, and revitalize Jewish languages.

 This mission is crucial and time-sensitive.
 Among the many longstanding Jewish languages, only Yiddish is still transmitted from parent to child.
-Languages like Judeo-Arabic, Judeo-Kashani, and Judeo-Malayalam are critically endangered, as they are spoken primarily by Jews over 80, and few young people learn them.
+Languages like Judeo-Arabic, Judeo-Kashani, and Jewish Malayalam are critically endangered, as they are spoken primarily by Jews over 80, and few young people learn them.
 Researching and raising awareness about these languages will help to preserve the languages and will offer another entry point for individuals to engage with Jewish communities, past and present.

 Five mutually reinforcing steps are necessary to achieve our mission: